yutaokuyama/ofxAlembic/README.md

 There are some differences from [original repo](https://github.com/perfume-dev/ofxAlembic)
 * Not support MacOS
-* Only supported Ogawa format
+* Only support Ogawa format
 * binaries are 64bit and release-build only.

 ## Know issues